 So one of the first simple games you can teach is Door Darter Game.

-Here’s a little video that shows you the first steps for how to train your dog this game:
+Here’s a little video that shows you the first steps for how to train your German Shepherd Dog using this game:

 And if you haven’t done so already, click here to download The Door Darter Game Cheat Sheet, so you can start transforming your dog’s ability to control his Impulses today.

 Or if you’re the kind of person who just likes to cut to the chase, you should check out the course we offer below…

 This one game, isn’t enough to raise a polite K9.

 I have lived with these guys, Belgian Malinois, and Dutch Shepherds for decades.